leoscholl/wallberry/README.md

 ## Setup

 Requires a DarkSky API key (free from https://darksky.net/dev).
 Set up the config file to include your key and your location.
 Add addresses of any DS18B20 sensors attached through w1-gpio.
+Save config file as `config.ini`

 Connect the temperature sensor: